PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   \sin(\theta) = \cos(\theta + \frac{\pi}{2}).

-We may use `~plasmapy.utils.run_test` as in the following example to check the case of :math:`\theta \equiv 0`.
+We may use `~plasmapy.utils.pytest_helpers.run_test` as in the following example to check the case of :math:`\theta \equiv 0`.

 .. code-block:: python

-  from numpy import sin, cos, pi from plasmapy.utils import run_test
+  from numpy import sin, cos, pi from plasmapy.utils.pytest_helpers import run_test

   def test_trigonometric_properties():
       run_test(func=sin, args=0, expected_outcome=cos(pi/2), atol=1e-16)

-We may use `pytest.mark.parametrize` with `~plasmapy.utils.run_test` to check multiple cases.
-If `~plasmapy.utils.run_test` only receives one positional argument that is a `list` or `tuple`, then it will assume that `list` or `tuple` contains the `callable`, the positional arguments, the keyword arguments (which may be omitted), and the expected outcome (which may be the returned `object`, a warning, or an exception).
+We may use `pytest.mark.parametrize` with `~plasmapy.utils.pytest_helpers.run_test` to check multiple cases.
+If `~plasmapy.utils.pytest_helpers.run_test` only receives one positional argument that is a `list` or `tuple`, then it will assume that `list` or `tuple` contains the `callable`, the positional arguments, the keyword arguments (which may be omitted), and the expected outcome (which may be the returned `object`, a warning, or an exception).

 .. code-block:: python